citkane/scaleMates/README.md

 npm run scrape
 ```

-Running the script will output `.html` files in the `build` directory.
+Running the script will output an `.html` file corresponding to the given country option into the `build` directory.

 ## Example

-Open `example.html` in the `build` folder for an example output.
+Open [`example.html`](https://citkane.github.io/scaleMates/build/example.html).
+There is a copy of this in the `build` folder of this repository.